DS-100/sp24-grad/gradproject.md

 Additionally, here are some example questions about the project that you are welcome to explore.

 > Modeling: Perform some modeling tasks given our ground truth labels.
-Can you train a logistic regression model to predict the winner-given embeddings?
+Can you train a logistic regression model to predict the winner given embeddings?
 How about a K-means clustering model to cluster the questions?
 Can you use linear regression to predict the hardness score?
 We expect you to demonstrate how the well model works and how to evaluate them.
 You should justify the choice of model and the evaluation metrics.
 You should also discuss the limitations of the model and how to improve them.

 > Analysis: By leveraging the question embeddings, can we find similar questions?
 How repeated are the questions in the dataset?
 Can you reproduce the Elo score rating for the chatbots and come up with a better ranking?
 How can we make sense of the data overall?